 b.
 App server

 The app server's primary purpose is to serve the right business logic to the app programs using various protocols such as HTTP.
-It's a software framework that facilitates both enterprise-based and web-based apps suited for serving both static and dynamic content and application transfer from one device to another.
+It's a software architecture that facilitates both enterprise-based and web-based apps suited for serving both static and dynamic content and application transfer from one device to another.

 What is the difference between the two servers?